-Teenage victim kidnapped, left for dead speaks out
+Teen who was kidnapped, shot and left for dead speaks out

-SAN DIEGO-- A teenage girl who was kidnapped, shot and left for dead spoke exclusively to FOX 5 about the night she nearly lost her life in Sunset Cliffs.
+SAN DIEGO -- A teenage girl who was kidnapped, shot and left for dead spoke exclusively to FOX 5 about the night she nearly lost her life in Sunset Cliffs.

 The young woman has been recovering at an undisclosed location for the past 3 months.